 Following are some of the most common vehicle maintenance violations cited during roadside inspections, along with the severity, according to CSA's scoring system.
 The higher the severity, the more it will impact a driver's and carrier's score.

-- Tire-tread depth less than 2/32 of an inch 8 - Stop lamp violations 6
+- Tire-tread depth less than 2/32 of an inch 8

+- Stop lamp violations 6

+- Brake(s) out of adjustment 4

 - No/defective lighting/reflective devices 3 - No/discharged/unsecured fire extinguisher 2